-Standing Referrals
+Standing referrals

-If you have a condition or disease that requires specialized medical care over a prolonged period of time, you may need a standing referral to a specialist in order to receive continuing specialized care.
+If you have a condition or disease that requires specialized medical care over a prolonged period of time, you may need a standing referral to a specialist to receive continuing specialized care.
 If you receive a standing referral to a specialist, you will not need to get a referral every time you see that specialist.

-Additionally, if your condition or disease is life threatening, degenerative, or disabling, you may need to receive a standing referral to a specialist or specialty care center that has expertise in treating your condition or disease, and for the purpose of having the specialist coordinate your health care.
+Additionally, if your condition or disease is life-threatening, degenerative, or disabling, you may need to receive a standing referral to a specialist or speciality care center that has expertise in treating your condition or disease and to have the specialist coordinate your health care.